Rags 2 Richmond: Music

 The series theme song "LowKey" also launched in real life alongside the series, performed by Jonathan Wong.
 The series helped deliver the hit single Low Key, which had a life outside of the series and was performed by Wong last fall on the hit South Korean TV show Show!
 Music Core.
 Wong also recently headlined the Imagineland@Seoul festival.

-Viral Nation head of programming Paul Telner says there is “a real hunger for something fresh” in the social media sphere though he believes there are still audience expectations around quality: “Rags 2 Richmond worked because the quality was as good as any major TV series, plus it had this musical element and really distinct early-2000s look that made it stand out.”
+Viral Nation head of programming Paul Telner says there is “a real hunger for something fresh” in the social media sphere though he believes there are still audience expectations around quality: “Rags 2 Richmond worked because the quality was as good as any major TV series, plus it had this musical element and really distinct early-2000s look that have made it stand out.”

 Streaming

 With a free online release, the series offered audiences a glimpse into a uniquely Richmond story loosely inspired by the pageants that helped launch stars like Maggie Cheung and Fala Chen.